3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 **Q: Where is the documentation for the Bubblegum-96?**

 We're busy working on it.
-In the mean time take a look at https://github.com/96boards-bubblegum/linaro-adfu-tool to see how to FLASH different operating systems onto your Bubblegum-96.
+In the mean take a look at https://github.com/96boards-bubblegum/linaro-adfu-tool to see how to FLASH different operating systems onto your Bubblegum-96.
+You can also come and join us at http://www.96boards.org/forums/forum/products/bubblegum96/ and ask for what you need.

 **Q: Why can I buy the USB type A to USB type A needed to debrick the board?**

 It can be difficult to find these cables using a search engines because the cable you need tends to be hidden behind all the USB type A to type B (or micro-B) cables.
 Often its better just to browse the web site of a specialist cable provider.

 To help you save a bit of time we've collected together links to suppliers who appear to sell suitable products.
-We haven't tested them all ourselves but we hope its useful.
-The list is a bit shorter than we'd like right now so feel free to post links to alternative suppliers on the forum and we'll try to add them here.
+We haven't tested them all ourselves but hope its useful.
+The list is a bit shorter than we'd like right now so feel free to post links to alternative suppliers on [the forums](http://www.96boards.org/forums/forum/products/bubblegum96/) and we'll try to add them here.

 * [Lindy USB type A plug to micro-B socket (UK)](http://www.lindy.co.uk/cables-adapters-c1/usb-c449/usb-2-0-c450/usb-2-0-type-a-male-to-micro-b-female-adapter-p8431/)

-# Enterprise edition boards

-## Cello
+# Lemaker Cello

 **Q: Why is this section empty?**